cucapra/dahlia-evaluation/README.md

 1. Sensitivity analysis (fig. 4): This benchmark synthesizes the hardware design in AWS F1 and runs it on an FPGA.
-It requires access to Vivado HLS tools and an FPGA.
+It requires access to both Xilinx's Vivado HLS tools and an actual FPGA.

 2. Exhaustive DSE (fig. 7) & Qualitative Studies (fig. 8): These benchmarks
    run estimation on the FPGA designs without any synthesis.
-They require access to Vivado HLS tools.
+They only require the Vivado HLS tools.

-3. Spatial Comparison (fig. 8): This experiment generates post-synthesis resource summaries for several parameter configurations with Spatial designs.
+3. Spatial Comparison (fig. 8): This experiment generates post-synthesis resource summaries for several parameter configurations with [Spatial][] designs.
 For our submission, we were only able to get the Spatial workflow running on our research server (non-AWS).